Koonkie-Cloud-Services/MAGSplitter/README.md

 ### Background Information
 ***
 Currently (August 2022), metapathways outputs are outputted in the form of ePGDBs readable for pathway tools .
-In other words, the outputs signify entire metagenomes, rather than individual MAGs.
+In other words, the outputs of metapathways signify entire metagenomes, rather than individual MAGs.
 If the end user were to want to look at metabolic pathway information for a single MAG, they would need to redo the metapathways pipeline for each single MAG.
 This is inefficient in terms of time and resources.
 Therefore, this tool alleviates this inefficiency by taking the outputs from the WGS pipeline and the metapathways pipeline, and splitting the metabolic ORF information into individual MAGs.

 However, currently the file for ORF metabolic reactions within the ePGDB file has duplicate reactions previously removed.
-THis is because the metapathways piepeline automatically removes duiplicate pathways since frequency information is not utilized in pathway tools.
+This is because the metapathways pipeline automatically removes duplicate pathways since frequency information is not utilized in pathway tools.
 Therefore, a step to bring these
 ORFs are required beforehand.

-Once the removed ORF reactions are added to our ePGDB file, the ORFs are then mapped to their respective metagenome contigs and MAGs.;
+Once the removed ORF reactions are added to our ePGDB file, the ORFs are then mapped to their respective metagenome contigs and MAGs.
 Following, the reactions are split into individual MAGs, and new 0.pf files are created for each MAG.
+Unbinned ORFs are placed into a directory named "non_binned_metagenome"

 ### Approach
 ***